Pranav-Sharmaa/Books-Scraping/README.md

 - Utilizes Jupyter notebooks for interactive development and documentation

 ## Usage
-1. Open the respective Jupyter notebooks (`Book Scrape - Information about Books.ipynb`, ``, `multiple_webpages_scraping.ipynb`) in your Jupyter environment.
+1. Open the respective Jupyter notebooks (`Book Scrape - Information about Books.ipynb`, `Book Scraper - Details about books.ipynb
+`, 'Scraping from Multiple Pages.ipynb`) in your Jupyter environment.
 2. Run each cell in sequence to execute the scraping scripts and view the results.
 3. Refer to the comments and markdown cells within the notebooks for additional instructions and explanations.

 ## Requirements
-- Python 3.x
+- Python 3.11.5
 - Jupyter Notebook
 - Dependencies as specified in each notebook